Cuba’s Socialist Economy

 The cost of the U.S. Embargo

-There can be no true evaluation of the Cuban economy without taking into account the economic, commercial and financial costs of the U.S. extra-territorial embargo.
+There can be no true evaluation of the Cuban economy without taking into account the economic, commercial and financial costs of the U.S. extra-territorial embargo or blockade.
 The Cuban government estimates the cost to the Cuban economy at $754 billion over the life of the embargo.
-The embargo has imposed extraordinary suffering on the Cuban people.
+During the Special Period referring to the early years after the collapse of the of the Soviet bloc coupled with the embargo imposed extraordinary suffering on the Cuban people.
 A lifting of this embargo would do much to help the economy and the Cuban people.

 Government planning has given emphasis to investing in, and developing, a socialist economy with great emphasis on education, health care, housing, and infrastructure.
 It provides for societal subsidies over the provision of a materialistic society.
 It heavily subsidizes arts and culture; it provides a subsistence level food program for all Cubans.
 With limited government revenues it prioritizes developmental investment over increasing wages.
 This leads to the saying that Cuba is materially poor and socially rich.